ashellz/habitt/README.md

 Add a feature so a user can edit completion values of habits the last 5 days

 - Add DateTime field to the habit database

+Make new amount and duration features editable within a habit